SysKitTeam/docs-spdockit/permission-management/manage-permissions-ribbon-actions.md

   * __Scope:__ currently selected SharePoint object with unique permissions
   * __Available On:__ SharePoint user, Active Directory group

   Please note!
 Adding a principal to a SharePoint group will grant the selected principal permissions across the entire site collection, wherever this SharePoint group has been granted permissions.

+__Copy Object Permissions__ enables you to copy the permissions between objects that are a part of different site collections or even different web applications.
+Source object permissions will not be affected by this wizard.
+Based on the options selected in the wizard, the destination principals and/or groups can lose all previously assigned permissions or acquire additional permissions.
+SharePoint groups of the target site collection can also be changed, which affects not only the target object but also all other objects to which the group is assigned.
+Where existing, the permission inheritance of target object will be broken in order to apply new role assignments.

+  * __Scope:__ currently selected SharePoint object with unique permissions
+  * __Available On:__ all objects (from site collection root site to list item)
+  * __Destination object selection:__ all objects (from site collection root site to list item) belonging to the same or different site collection/web application

 ### Remove